- 1 Curative properties of clove

 - 1.3 When was clove used in Europe?

 - 1.4 Traditional uses of clove in East

 - 1.8 Clove for respiratory diseases

-- 1.9 Other medicinal uses of clove: It was found that this plant is suitable for the treatment of other anomalies:
+- 1.9 Other medicinal uses of clove:

 - 1.10 EXTERNAL USE PREPARATIONS WITH CLOVE

 - 1.13 Oil of clove in the industry

 - 1.14 Can clove be dangerous for health?